tonantzin-real/IDS_705_final_project/README.md

 **Takeaway:** Segmentation helps*expected profit in cluster 3 (with cluster 0 nearly a tie), while **clusters 1 and 2 favor the global model** under the same cost assumptions.
 That mixed pattern explains why aggregate profit can still favor the single global policy.

+### Bootstrap-based stability (`05_bootstrap_evaluation.ipynb`)
+1. Across 250 bootstrap samples, both strategies show similar variability across all metrics.
+2. The global model consistently maintains higher recall and expected profit, indicating that its advantage is stable rather than driven by sampling noise.
+3. Segmented models show localized gains in some clusters, but these improvements are not consistently robust across resamples.
+**Takeaway:** Differences observed in the standard evaluation are statistically stable at the aggregate level, while segmentation benefits remain cluster-dependent.

 ### Figures to consult in the notebooks

 - **`03_training.ipynb`**: precision–recall curves **by cluster** (global vs. cluster-specific calibrated scores)—direct visual support for the AUC-PR / precision–recall trade-offs.